hughbarney/zepl/README.md

 A tiny Emacs Editor core with a tiny lisp extention language in less than 2500 lines of C.

 Zepl is a Zep[8] based editor with a lisp extension language.
-The lisp extension language was derived from Tiny-Lisp[7].
+The lisp extension language was derived from Tiny-Lisp[7] by Matthias Pirstitz.

 ![zepl screenshot](https://github.com/hughbarney/zepl/blob/master/screenshots/Screenshot%202017-04-01%20at%2018.25.03.png)